First, see if it can answer “yes” to one essential question.

 So law firm mergers are back in the news again, to the continued fascination of the legal press.
 For every combination that’s completed and announced, you can count on several others bubbling under in conversations within executive committees and at luncheon gatherings of senior partners, so there likely will be more such deals announced throughout the balance of the year.

 It’s not clear that “mergers” are the best word to describe many of these transactions.
-Some of them involve global behemoths swallowing up comparatively modest firms in desired regions, resembling not so much a business deal as an annexation of territory.
+Some of them involve global behemoths swallowing up comparatively modest firms in desired regions, resembling not so much a business deal as the annexation of territory.
 Others are billed as marriages of equals, but with so many of these merged firms maintaining their own profit pools, they seem like marriages where the spouses have no joint bank account and keep separate residences.

 The common thread among all these deals, however, is that the merging firms go to great lengths to publicize the impressive size of the new entity, the huge number of lawyers, offices, and jurisdictions it will boast.
 It’s the kind of tactic you could understand if, say, two ice-cream dealers merged and could now deliver 70 flavours in one location, rather than 30 and 40 in separate stores as before.
 More volume and greater selection are obvious customer benefits in that kind of market.